mindscan-de/BrightFlux/README.md

 * A limited DataFrame Query Language is implemented
 * A limited GUI is implemented
 * Export the dataframe as a CSV file
+* Support for the original row index (in a derived frame)
+  * "select *" will copy the original index
+* Annotate log messages
+  * (runtime feature only / no persistence yet) - annotate line of a dataframe or one of its child dataframes
+  * (runtime feature only / no persistence yet) - annotations are global over different (related) dataframes
+  * (runtime feature only / no persistence yet) - create a simple report from the annotations

 ## Planned Features